 For Immediate Release

-Agency Name Accepting Applications for Low-Income Home Energy Assistance Program (LIHEAP) Subsidy Component Beginning November 2
+Daniel Boone CAA applications for Low-Income Home Energy Assistance Program (LIHEAP) Crisis Component Beginning January 10, 2022

-Heating assistance program offers one-time payment assistance to income-qualified residents in CAA service area.
+Heating assistance program offers assistance to income-qualified residents in CAA service area.

 Manchester, Ky.
-(October 27, 2020): Daniel Boone CAA will begin accepting applications for the Subsidy Component of the Low-Income Home Energy Assistance Program (LIHEAP) November 2, 2020.
-Applications will be accepted through December 11, 2020 or until funds are depleted.
+(January 10, 2022): Daniel Boone CAA will begin accepting applications for the Crisis Component of the Low-Income Home Energy Assistance Program (LIHEAP) January 10, 2022.
+Applications will be accepted through March 31, 2022 or until funds are depleted.
 To apply, qualified residents should contact their local outreach office.